Fall Reading Center

 10. Community Helpers Center – firefighter, police, postal props

-11. Ice Cream Shop Center – scoops, cones, picture menus
+11. Ice Cream Shop Center – scoops, cones, paper and writing utensils to create picture menus

 13. Puppet Theater Center – puppets, stage, simple scripts

-14. Gift Wrap Center – boxes, ribbon, tissue paper (supervised)
+14. Gift Wrap Center – boxes, ribbon, tissue paper, tape

 15. Recycling Center – bins, clean recyclables, sorting mats